 Homemade Rustic Granola is Delicious

 My family and I love to make a huge bowl of granola and fresh raw milk.
-This rustic granola is also really good to top off some a bowl of homemade yogurt.
+It’s also really good to top off a bowl of homemade yogurt.

 Make Rustic Granola Weekly

-I usually make this rustic granola on a Wednesday night when the kids are at church doing their Wednesday night activities.
-Sometimes I don’t get around to it so I make it on Saturday.
+I usually make this rustic granola when the kids are at church doing their Wednesday night activities.
+Sometimes I don’t get around to it mid-week, so I make it on Saturday.

 This granola recipe is super quick to whip up.
 I double the recipe so I have it on hand to serve during the week.